HISTORICAL BUILDINGS

 State index: 1.3.19

-The canal was constructed during the Kingdom of Van in the 8th century BC to irrigate the gardens surrounding the city of Teishebaini (Red Hill).
-However, its operation ceased as a result of disruptions during the Middle Ages.
-In 1815, Husein Ghuli Khan, the last Persian sardar of Yerevan, commissioned the repair of the canal and integrated it into the overall irrigation system.
+Constructed during the Kingdom of Van (Urartu), in the 8th century BC, the canal was built to irrigate the gardens near the city of Teishebaini (Karmir Blur).
+In the Middle Ages, due to disruptions, it ceased to function.
+In 1815, the last Persian governor (sardar) of Yerevan, Hossein Qoli Khan, ordered the canal to be restored and incorporated it into the general irrigation system.

-The Dalma canal stands as one of the ancient components of the irrigation network in the Ararat valley, providing evidence of the advanced level of water infrastructure development during the Kingdom of Van.
+The Dalma Canal is one of the oldest irrigation structures in the Ararat valley and testifies to the high level of hydraulic engineering development during the Kingdom of Van.

 On the right bank of the Hrazdan River